 There are quite a few things to account for if you’re planning a summer elopement at Yosemite.
 It’s peak busy season for tourists, and school is out, so there are a lot of families and little ones visiting.
 The temperatures are higher, and it’s peak fire season in California.
 You may need to purchase a day pass, in addition to a parking pass, to get through the entrance gates.

 Summer is Yosemite’s busiest season, so park officials began a pass system to keep the crowds managed.
 There has been some debate about whether that pass system will continue.
 If it does not, expect the crowds to be even larger.
 Note that on busier weekends like holidays, you will have more trouble finding parking and avoiding people in the background of your elopement.
-If you’re set on eloping during the summer, opt for a sunrise or sunset ceremony to avoid as many visitors as possible.
+A sunrise ceremony is recommended to avoid as many visitors as possible.

 A fall elopement at Yosemite